 This easy vegetable bolognese sauce with pasta is a delicious and very easy meatless meal.
 Traditionally Bolognese Sauce is a meat sauce but I’m breaking tradition and made it with all vegetables.

 Here is a little info on the history of Bolognese Sauce – it’s a traditional sauce that originated in the Northern Italy city of Bologna.
-There is a little bit of conflict as to where the Bolognese sauce originiated – the city of Naples in the Southern part of Italy has also claimed to have originated the sauce.
+There is a bit of conflict as to where the Bolognese sauce originiated – the city of Naples in the Southern part of Italy has also claimed to have originated the sauce.

 In Italy the sauce is called ‘ragu alla Bolognese’ which translated means any meat based sauce.

 The traditional recipe begins with celery, onions, and carrots fried in olive oil and butter – in Italian this is called soffrito or in French it’s called mirepoix.
 Then chopped meats which would be veal, pork and beef are added.
 Depending on the region where the dish is being prepared the meats may vary based on the ‘specialty’ meat for that region.

 What matters most is that bolognese sauce is easy to prepare and with our creativity in the kitchen, it’s a sauce you can claim to be your own using your favorite ingredients.

 O.K. so now we know the history, let’s make it ‘Vegetarian’ Bolognese and call it ‘re-made for the 21st Century.’